 Hi!
 I am Tianyi :)

-I conduct research on AI alignment, with a focus on how it interacts with human truth-seeking and moral progress - what I believe to be the most important problem.
-Methodology-wise, I aim to employ experimental, formal, and social science methods alike.
+[My Priorities] I build solutions to AI alignment, with a focus on how it uplifts human truth-seeking and moral progress - what I believe to be the most important problem of our time.

-I am an Anthropic AI Safety Fellow, based in London.
-I was previously a research intern at the Center for Human-Compatible AI, UC Berkeley.
-I have also been a member of the PKU Alignment Team.
-I mentor at the Supervised Program for Alignment Research and the Algoverse AI Safety Fellowship - please also feel free to cold-email me if you'd like to informally work with me.
+[My Whereabouts] I am currently an Anthropic AI Safety Fellow, based in London.
+I previous worked with the UC Berkeley Center for Human-Compatible AI, and have also been a member of the PKU Alignment Team.
+I mentor part-time for the Supervised Program for Alignment Research and the Algoverse AI Safety Fellowship - please also feel free to cold-email me if you'd like informal collaboration.
+I am also seeking full-time research/engineering positions!
+Please check out my CV.

 You may head for my Google Scholar profile to view my other works!